 The elevation units should be set to the actual measurement units of the data, which are feet.
 If this setting is wrong, the data will not draw at the correct elevation.
 The display units are a reporting unit that you can set to any unit you like.

 - Click the Metadata tab and fill in the following fields as shown:

 - Title: Marquam Hill, Portland, Oregon

-- Summary: 3D view of buildings and trees in southwest Portland, Oregon.
+- Summary: 3D view of buildings in southwest Portland, Oregon.

-- Description: 3D view of buildings and trees in southwest Portland, Oregon.
+- Description: 3D view of buildings in southwest Portland, Oregon.
 The scene uses high-definition elevation data from NOAA's DigitalCoast Data Access Viewer.

 - Credits: City of Portland, CivicsApps.org, National Oceanic and Atmospheric Administration

-The title, tags, and summary are required for sharing.
-When you share the scene, the metadata will appear on the web scene's item details page.
+When you share the scene, the metadata will appear on the web scene's item page in your portal.